Type Dataset

 -

-- Dataset: A `Dataset` of strings corresponding to file names.
+object - Dataset: A `Dataset` of strings corresponding to file names.

 object list_files(IGraphNodeBase file_pattern, Nullable<bool> shuffle, Nullable<int> seed)